 - Bachelor of Arts in Liberal Studies Undergraduate Bulletin

 In addition to the academic and administrative policies described in the handbooks above, some policies apply to all students attending the School and/or Georgetown University.
 These policies include, but are not limited to, the following:

-- Anti-Harassment Policy, updated Feb.
-2014 (administered through the Institutional Diversity, Equity, & Affirmative Action, IDEAA, office)
+- Non-discrimination Policies: Administered through the Institutional Diversity, Equity, & Affirmative Action (IDEAA) office

 - Computer Systems Acceptable Use Policy